Ussy05/Cat-Photo-App-repo/readme.md

-This is a website about cats
+This is a website about plenty cats